dulayjm/PyTorch-Psychophysics-Learning/README.md

 sample = {'label1': label1, 'label2': label2, 'image1': image1,
                     'image2': image2, 'rt': rt, 'acc': acc}
 ```
 where the labels are the labels of the two respective images, images are torch tensor representations of the images, rt is the associated psychophysical reaction time with the images, and sigma is the blurring parameter used for the standard sklearn Gaussian blur.
-The method also has some commented out parts where you can mess around with blurring one of the images.
+The method also has some commented-out parts where you can mess around with blurring one of the images.

 ## Usage